LLNL/conduit/src/docs/sphinx/building.rst

 For details on Spack's spec syntax, see the `Spack Specs & dependencies <http://spack.readthedocs.io/en/latest/basic_usage.html#specs-dependencies>`_ documentation.

-You can edit ``scripts/uberenv/compilers.yaml`` or use the **--spack-config-dir** option to change compiler settings and external packages used by Spack.
+You can edit yaml files under ``scripts/uberenv/spack_config/{platform}`` or use the **--spack-config-dir** option to specify a directory with compiler and packages yaml files to use with Spack.
 See the `Spack Compiler Configuration <http://spack.readthedocs.io/en/latest/getting_started.html#manual-compiler-configuration>`_ and `Spack System Packages
 <http://spack.readthedocs.io/en/latest/getting_started.html#system-packages>`_
 documentation for details.